strap/strap-sdk-node/README.md

     // Get the page information for the request Strap.activity.pageData // Contains the "page", "next", "pages", "per_page" information for the request
-    // Check to see if there is a next page Strap.activity.pageData // Contains BOOL true || false if there is more data that can be pulled
+    // Check to see if there is a next page Strap.activity.hasNext // Contains BOOL true || false if there is more data that can be pulled

     // Fetch a user's activity
     // URL resource: "guid"